lmullen/lincolnmullen.com/content/courses/clio1.2022/index.md

 Communication for this course will happen in [our Slack group](https://mason-dh-grad.slack.com/signup); you can sign up at that link.
 Read this [getting started guide](https://get.slack.help/hc/en-us/articles/218080037-Getting-started-for-new-users) if you need help.
 The Slack group is a place for you to communicate with other people in the class, as well as to ask for help.
 Please ask for help in the public channels rather than private messages.
 You are almost certainly not the only person to have your question; asking and answering questions publicly benefits everyone.
 Should we decide together that we want to use it, we will have access to [Basecamp](https://3.basecamp-help.com/article/159-getting-started-with-basecamp) for project management.

-One required purchase for this course is a shared hosting account ($30) and domain name ($15) through Reclaim Hosting.
+The one required purchase for this course is a shared hosting account ($30) and domain name ($15) through Reclaim Hosting.
 You can [sign up here](https://reclaimhosting.com/shared-hosting/).
 Signing up is not hard, but you do not need to have this set up until week four at the latest.
 We will go over how to set this up in class.
 Choose your domain name wisely, or at least prudently.
 Reclaim Hosting provides excellent service for scholars and educators, and your account will be the basis of the DH work we put on the web.

-Most required readings are available online or through the GMU libraries.
-These are the main books that we will be using for which you need to acquire your own copy.
+The required readings are available online or through the GMU libraries.

-- TBD

 Please bring a computer to each class meeting.
 Almost any computer should work for what we are going to do.
 My own experience is with Unix-like operating systems, such as Ubuntu and MacOS, but I will endeavor to help you find a way to get things done if you work on Windows.
 Operating systems that are limited in some way, such as ChromeOS or all phone and tablet operating systems, are likely to cause problems for both us.
 If you have a problem obtaining a suitable device, please let me know.